c0sogi/LLMChat/readme.md

-# Quick summary of Flutter: A Cross-Platform UI Toolkit for Building Beautiful Apps
+# Quick summary of Flutter

 `Flutter` is an open-source UI toolkit developed by Google for building native user interfaces for mobile, web, and desktop platforms from a single codebase.
 It uses `Dart`, a modern object-oriented programming language, and provides a rich set of customizable widgets that can adapt to any design.